 This shows the palpebral conjunctival type, a clinical subtype of vernal keratoconjunctivitis, characterized by large cobblestone-like papillae on the upper palpebral conjunctiva.
 This corresponds to the cobblestone giant papillae discussed in the section “2.
 Main Symptoms and Clinical Findings.”

 VKC is characterized by a stronger complaint of eye pain compared to other allergic conjunctival diseases.
-Patients often report eye pain rather than itching or foreign body sensation, and in severe cases, it can lead to decreased vision 7).
+Patients often report eye pain rather than itching or foreign body sensation, and severe cases can lead to visual impairment 7).

 Itching: This is the most diagnostically specific subjective symptom in allergic conjunctival diseases.
-The GL 3rd edition classifies the intensity of ocular itching as “severe,” “moderate,” or “mild,” and severe itching is an important diagnostic criterion for VKC 7).
+Severe ocular itching is an important diagnostic clue for suspecting VKC 7).

-Eye pain: This is particularly severe in VKC and is associated with corneal lesions.
+Eye pain: Particularly severe in VKC, associated with corneal lesions.

 Mucoid discharge: VKC may present with yellow, viscous discharge that is stringy in nature.

-Photophobia and tearing: These increase with the progression of corneal complications.
+Photophobia and tearing: These intensify with the progression of corneal complications.

 Foreign body sensation: Caused by giant papillae contacting the cornea.